Updated: January 19, 2023

 - Real-time location and maps for store navigation

 Just because universal internet connection is what led to showrooming in the first place doesn’t mean that you should avoid providing it.
-Instead, think about ways that you can use it your advantage.
+Instead, think about ways that you can use it to your advantage.

-On a deeper level, however, you can also use WiFi connections to gather important data, including emails, phone numbers or addresses.
+On a deeper level, however, you can also use WiFi connections to gather important data, including emails, phone numbers, or addresses.
 While you don’t want to be too intrusive, asking for an email login for access to your WiFi is a fair request.

 As we’ve mentioned many, many times, it’s essential to offer a thorough, multi-channel retail experience.
 This means having an online store as well.
 More channels allow you to reach your customers in more ways.
-It also adds to the customer experience and will lessen your showrooming rates.
+It also adds to the customer experience and will lower your showrooming rates.

-Any More Ways to Prevent Showrooming?
+Any More Ways to Prevent Retail Showrooming?

-We’ve all shopped online because of cheaper prices, but we also have spent more in certain instances because the retail experience was just better.
+We’ve all shopped online because of cheaper prices, but we also have spent more in certain instances because the retail experience was simply better.
 Consider what made the experience superior in those cases.
 Give it a try and have some fun with it.
 As much as eCommerce has exploded, the old brick and mortar store isn’t going anywhere.

 Tell us a little bit about your business and explore all features that KORONA POS has to offer.
 And there’s no commitment or credit card required.

 Showrooming is a tactic used by modern shoppers.
 It refers to the practice of visiting brick and mortar stores in order to research and see products in person, and then buying those products at cheaper prices from different eCommerce stores.